Flooding advice for residents

 - If you feel you are at risk of flooding, remove important documents and belongings to a safe place

-- Call the councils contact centre on 01925 443322 if you require sandbags.
-Please note sandbags will only be issued in accordance with the councils sandbag policy [pdf].
+- Call us on 01925 443322 if you require sandbags.
+Please note sandbags will only be issued in accordance with the councils sandbag policy.

 Report a flooding issue